Salisbury Steak vs Hamburger Steak

 Choose Salisbury steak when you want a tender patty built for gravy, mashed potatoes, and a softer dinner-plate texture.
 Choose hamburger steak when you want the beef itself to stay central and the sauce to be optional.

-If you already know you want the gravy-style version, start with a classic Salisbury steak recipe.
+The main Salisbury steak guide gives the broader picture.
+If you already know you want the gravy-style version, start with the classic Salisbury steak recipe.
 If the main question is which ground beef to buy, the Salisbury steak meat guide is the better next stop.

 Side-by-Side Difference